-The NASA pirates that transformed mission control
+The control room at NASA which the pirates transformed

 We often look on renegades and rebels as troublemakers, individuals who have to get with the programme so that the organisation can be aligned.